Home

 One major drawback is that MessageBird doesn’t support custom channels, which could be a dealbreaker if your business uses proprietary apps or messaging platforms.
 It also experiences frequent downtime, which can disrupt your ability to communicate with customers.

 MessageBird’s customer support is limited to Monday through Friday (9 am to 5 pm), with long response times and no support on weekends.
 Pricing is complicated, with multiple fees and a pay-as-you-go model that can be difficult to navigate.
+Learn more about Bird vs respond.io here.

 Pros